syncfusion-content/wpf-docs/wpf/GroupBar/Getting-Started.md

 The following code illustrates this.

-> Note:Data Template has been written for North America Statistics data
+N>Data Template has been written for North America Statistics data

 {% highlight xml %}